Pressure Mounts as Car Finance Redress Debate Deepens Following FCA Consultation

 The FCA has said it plans to publish its final policy statement and implementation plan in the first half of 2026.
 This document will outline the key details of the redress scheme, including who can claim, how compensation will be calculated and when payouts might begin.

-In the meantime, drivers who think they may have been affected by mis‑sold car finance are being encouraged to review their agreements.
+In the meantime, drivers who think they may have been affected by mis‑sold car finance are being encouraged to review their agreements and do a car finance refund check.
 PCP claims make up the majority of cases so far, but other types of car finance could also be included if undisclosed commission arrangements influenced the terms of the deal.
 Taking time to locate old paperwork and understand the details of past agreements may help people prepare ahead of the final decision.

-The potential scale and cost of the redress scheme have led some to compare it with the long‑running payment protection insurance compensation programme, which eventually resulted in more than £38 billion in payouts.
+The potential scale and cost of the redress scheme for car finance refund have led some to compare it with the long‑running payment protection insurance compensation programme, which eventually resulted in more than £38 billion in payouts.
 Whether the current redress effort will reach a similar level remains unclear, but it is evident that both consumers and lenders will be affected by the decisions that follow.

 Balancing Fairness and Practical Delivery